- Reference Number: HEY-941/2018

 The area that has been removed will be sent away to be looked at under the microscope.
 This helps to decide whether you will require any further treatment.

 The precise details of your own operation will be discussed with you by the consultant surgeon who is looking after you.
 This operation is major surgery.
-Unfortunately, sometimes during a planned operation on the pancreas, your surgeon may find the disease is not suitable for surgery, perhaps because the cancer cannot be removed as it is more advanced or has spread to other organs.
+Unfortunately, sometimes during a planned operation on the pancreas, your surgeon may find the disease is not suitable for surgery, perhaps because the suspected cancer cannot be removed as it is more advanced or has spread to other organs.
 If this is what happens in your case, then a surgical bypass may be performed instead.
-This means that the cancer has not been removed, but in order to relieve existing symptoms such as jaundice or vomiting, the blockages caused by the cancer have been bypassed.
+This means that the suspected cancer has not been removed, but in order to relieve existing symptoms such as jaundice or vomiting, the blockages caused by the suspected cancer have been bypassed.
 If this is the case, it will be explained to you in further detail by the surgeon once you have recovered.
 He will also discuss other treatment options with you and may refer you to an oncologist (cancer specialist).

 How long will I be in hospital?